telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### localization.select `String`

-Sets the "Select..." button text.
+Sets the text of the "Select..." button.

 #### Example